threefoldfoundation/www_threefold_io/content/utilization/utilization.md

 <br>

-Bitcoin is the clear leader when it comes to the "future of money," but the network faces key challenges like scalability, reliability, and energy efficiency, the same as all blockchains.
-We have known the team behind Earth Staking's Social Network, launched February 2024, for some years now.
-We decided to come together to tackle these issues together.
-[Visit](https://www.social.network/en)
+Bitcoin is the clear leader when it comes to the “future of money,” but the network faces key blockchain challenges like scalability, reliability, and energy efficiency.
+We have known the team behind Earth Staking’s Social Network for some years now and have decided to tackle these issues together.
+[Visit](/partners/social-network)

 </div>